Navy Blue Oona Doherty

 Oona Doherty

-In 2022, Dance Reflections by Van Cleef & Arpels is supporting Sadler’s Wells for the presentation of Navy Blue, the latest work of Irish choreographer Oona Doherty.
+In 2024, Dance Reflections by Van Cleef & Arpels is supporting The Joyce Theater for the presentation of Navy Blue by Oona Doherty.

 about the artist